bugsbugsbux/jjj/README.md

 x234 +"0 0 x23
 ```

-Replace the rank-conjunction in the last example with the ones from the
+Replace the rank-conjunction in the last expression with the ones from
-following table:
+the following table:
 ```
             left-arg-shape  right-arg-shape verb-results-   final verb-ranks  frame, selected frame, selected shape           shape